 Filing a cruise complaint

 Although there is no federal government agency that oversees cruise passenger customer service problems, passengers can file a complaint with the Federal Maritime Commission Office of Consumer Affairs and Dispute Resolution Services(CADRS).
-You can use this form to request mediation from CADRS.
+You can get more information about CADRS here.

 The bottom line is that cruise itineraries can change at any time.
 So be prepared to roll with any changes to your plans.
 In the end, being aware of possible changes will lessen the chance that a surprise deviation will ruin your trip.